 Everyone and their baby’s mother knows "Lose Yourself"; it’s practically the universal theme song for underdogs.
 The song has accumulated a number of accolades since its 2002 release: winning Grammys for Best Male Rap Solo Performance and Best Rap Song, winning the Academy Award for Best Original Song (the first rap song in Oscar history to do so) and a valiant 12-week run at #1 in the United States and Australia, resulting in 6x platinum status worldwide.
 A song with this much impact and history doesn’t happen every day in hip-hop.

 So like everyone else, I was surprised when it was announced that the “final version” wasn’t the “original,” and that the original would be an exclusive track on Eminem’s Shady XV compilation album.
 In fact, it was a version so exclusive, even Eminem doesn’t remember recording it.
 Now, I previously didn't care about any new Eminem, but something this historic got my blood pumping again.
 How could it not?
-This demo of "Lose Yourself" is like uncovering a relic that will allows us to appreciate the finished transformation.
+This demo of "Lose Yourself" is like uncovering a relic that will allow us to appreciate the finished transformation.
 This is a rare glimpse into the creative process of Eminem and Dr.Dre, I wouldn’t be a rap nerd if I didn’t dissect the song like an archeologist would do a T-Rez skeleton.

 So I pressed play, knowing how the final incarnation sounds, taking mental notes of all the changes like an adult returning to his childhood cul-de-sac.
 I first noticed the mood-setting piano keys at the beginning are missing, as the familiar, mid-tempo guitar loop fills your ears.
 Marshall’s verse starts with: